 - Well baby and well child visits from birth through 21 years as recommended for pediatric preventive health care by "Bright Futures/American Academy of Pediatrics."
-Visits will include the following age-appropriate screenings and assessments: - Developmental screening for children under age 3, and surveillance throughout childhood - Behavioral assessments for children of all ages - Medical history - Blood pressure screening - Vision screening - Hearing screening - Height, weight and body mass index measurements for children - Autism screening for children at 18 and 24 months - Alcohol and drug use assessments for adolescents - Critical congenital heart defect screening in newborns
+Visits will include the following age-appropriate screenings and assessments: - Developmental screening for children under age 3, and surveillance throughout childhood - Behavioral assessments for children of all ages - Medical history - Blood pressure screening - Vision screening

-- Hematocrit or hemoglobin screening for children - Lead screening for children at risk of exposure - Tuberculin testing for children at higher risk of tuberculosis - Dyslipidemia screening for children at higher risk of lipid disorders - Sexually transmitted infection (STI) screening for sexually active adolescents - Cervical dysplasia screening at age 21 - Oral health risk assessment - Depression screening for adolescents ages 11 and older - Intensive behavioral counseling to prevent STIs for all sexually active adolescents. - Newborn screening tests recommended by the Advisory Committee on Heritable Disorders in Newborns and Children (such as hypothyroidism screening for newborns and sickle cell screening for newborns). - Counseling for children, adolescents, and young adults ages 10 to 24 years who have fair skin about minimizing their exposure to ultraviolet radiation to reduce the risk for skin cancer. - Obesity screening for children aged 6 years and older, and counseling or referral to comprehensive, intensive behavioral interventions to promote improvement in weight status. - Screening for hepatitis B virus infection in adolescents at high risk for infection. - HIV screening for adolescents ages 15 and older and for younger adolescents at increased risk of infection. - Interventions, including education or brief counseling, to prevent initiation of tobacco use in school-aged children and adolescents. - Application of fluoride varnish to the primary teeth of all infants and children starting at the age of primary tooth eruption. - Syphilis screening for adolescents who are at increased risk for infection. - For adolescents, screening and counseling for interpersonal and domestic violence.
+- Hearing screening - Height, weight and body mass index measurements for children - Autism screening for children at 18 and 24 months - Alcohol and drug use assessments for adolescents - Critical congenital heart defect screening in newborns - Hematocrit or hemoglobin screening for children - Lead screening for children at risk of exposure - Tuberculin testing for children at higher risk of tuberculosis - Dyslipidemia screening for children at higher risk of lipid disorders - Sexually transmitted infection (STI) screening for sexually active adolescents - Cervical dysplasia screening at age 21 - Oral health risk assessment - Depression screening for adolescents ages 12 to 18 years. - Intensive behavioral counseling to prevent STIs for all sexually active adolescents. - Newborn screening tests recommended by the Advisory Committee on Heritable Disorders in Newborns and Children (such as hypothyroidism screening for newborns and sickle cell screening for newborns). - Counseling for children, adolescents, and young adults ages 6 months to 24 years who have fair skin about minimizing their exposure to ultraviolet radiation to reduce the risk for skin cancer. - Obesity screening for children and adolescents ages 6 years and older, and counseling or referral to comprehensive, intensive behavioral interventions to promote improvement in weight status. - Screening for hepatitis B virus infection in adolescents at high risk for infection. - HIV screening for adolescents ages 15 and older and for younger adolescents at increased risk of infection.

+- Interventions, including education or brief counseling, to prevent initiation of tobacco use in school-aged children and adolescents. - Application of fluoride varnish to the primary teeth of all infants and children starting at the age of primary tooth eruption through age 5 years. - Syphilis screening for adolescents who are at increased risk for infection. - For adolescents, screening and counseling for interpersonal and domestic violence. - Vision screening at least once in all children ages 3 to 5 years to detect amblyopia or its risk factors. - Anxiety screening for adolescent women.